Bad Faith: The Way of the Cross in Our Time

 The Way of the Cross in Our Time

 Others questioned what it means to follow Jesus' example of confronting Empire.
 Jesus engaged in public actions that challenged the powers of his time.
-He was willing to directly confront political and religious authorities who were complicit with oppressive systems, he set a vision of a new way of living, and he built relationships of trust with disciples who organized within local communities and spread the vision.
+He was willing to directly confront political and religious authorities who were complicit with oppressive systems; he set a vision of a new way of living; he built relationships of trust with disciples who organized within local communities and spread the vision; and together they built a new egalitarian culture of love for one another and God through compassion, healing, shared resources, hospitality, mutual care, an inversion of power structures, justice for the oppressed, and peace.

 There are lives currently and increasingly in danger, are we ready to put our bodies on the line to protect one another?